 Your heart will need some time to catch up with what you know in your head.

-While you’re adjusting to the changes, understand what’s causing the guilt can help you accept the decision and reduce emotional stress.
+While you adjust to the changes, understanding what’s causing the guilt can help you accept the decision and reduce emotional stress.

-We share 3 common reasons that cause you to feel guilty about moving your parent or spouse to assisted living.
+We share 3 common reasons why you may feel guilty about moving your parent or spouse to assisted living.

 We also explain why those beliefs aren’t true and why the reality of the situation made your decision unavoidable and necessary.